 Clearly, local keywords are where it’s at, but how do you know which ones are the best?

 Well, we’ve put together a free SEO Keyword Bible that’s packed with the top lead-generating keywords for agents and something similar for investors.
-But if you want to do your own keyword research, consider using Ubersuggest.
+But if you want to do your own keyword research, consider using Ubersuggest and SEMRush.

 Keep in mind, though, that that tool probably won’t show any search volume for localized phases you type in.
 So the best way to use the tool is to type in un-localized phrases (sell my house fast, best real estate agents, buy a home, etc) to determine how popular those phrases are overall.
 Then, once you’ve decided on which keyword phrases to target, localize them for your own market.

 Note: The low search volume for localized phrases in Ubersuggest doesn’t mean that people aren’t searching for the phrase.
 It just means that the search volume is low enough or inconsistent enough that Ubersuggest isn’t reporting numbers for it.